mbagci06/lung_covid/README.md

 # Second part of the project The Mask R-CNN part of the repo
 ## And Kaan Ata YILMAZ A59009346
+COdes best runs in the colab

-To run the Mask R-Cnn files
+To run the Mask R-Cnn files:
 First Kaggle dataset should be downloaded https://www.kaggle.com/datasets/anasmohammedtahir/covidqu and should be named archive.
 The code will reach it.